xinhari/hari/README.md

 Services are the core services that makeup the runtime.
 They provide a programmable abstraction layer for distributed systems infrastructure.

 - **auth:** Authentication and authorization is a core requirement for any production ready platform.
-Micro builds in an auth service for managing service to service and user to service authentication.
+Xinhari builds in an auth service for managing service to service and user to service authentication.

 - **broker:** A message broker allowing for async messaging.
 Microservices are event driven architectures and should provide messaging as a first